andrey-brill/a-i18n/readme.md

 - Approved mark `+` or `-`
   - approves follows texts
   - give additional check if approved text was changed
-- Backlogging updates `*...`
+- Backlogging updates in `@en.i18n`
-  - merging will be blocked until updates not saved
+  - git pull can be done during editing texts
 - Exporter `.i18n.js`
   - any format of i18n can be supported to combine with other `t(key)`-libs
   - any prof-reading services can be used